[ Printer Friendly Version ] [ Report Abuse ]

 “Almost three months ago.”
 Catherine had progressed to chewing on her lip.
 “I didn’t know what was happening.
 I…” she hesitated.
 “I’ve had some problems before.
 With hallucinations and blackouts.
 I haven’t for awhile,” she hastened to add, “but I was afraid that that was all it was.”

 This was definitely starting to sound like a werewolf case.
 She’d have to apologize to Adams.

 “But?”
 Rachael prompted her.

 She sighed.
 “After the second time, I started to worry.
-It seemed unusual that it would only happen once a month.
+It seemed unusual that it would happen at the same time every month.
 So I mentioned it to my brother, and he started asking me questions.
 I asked him what he thought, and he said he thought it might be a werewolf.”
 Her eyes were filling with tears.
-“I didn’t even know that werewolves existed, I swear.
+“I might be a werewolf.
+I didn’t even know that werewolves existed, I swear.
 If I’d known…”

 “What’s done is done,” Rachael said quickly.
 The wheels were turning in her head.
 If this was a werewolf case – and it was looking increasingly likely – there were at least two other werewolves in the area at large: Catherine’s friend and the “wild dog” that had bitten her.
 The idea that no one else had been bitten, however, in the four or five months this had been going on, seemed very unlikely.

 Why hadn’t anyone reported this?
 There were enough wizards in the area that they should have known.

 “I…” Catherine hesitated.
 “I think I might have bitten someone.”

 Rachael suddenly realised what was worrying her so much.
 “It’s not your fault,” she said.
 “We don’t hold werewolves responsible for what they do in wolf form unless they clearly acted recklessly, and regardless, you’re a muggle.
 You couldn’t have known.”